Many people have the same query, for example:

 in the year.

-We carry the upcoming releases for next week in
+We carry the upcoming releases for the next few weeks in

 advance on our Forthcoming Attractions page, but even that is sometimes incorrect.